growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 * Create a logistic app

 ## Technical internal requests
+* Just use official Moqui releases (just moqui.war) and patch with git patches.
+* Create a mono-repro having Flutter, Moqui, chat all in a single git repository.
 * Introduction of a new router: [go_router](https://pub.dev/packages/go_router)
 * Separate the order/accounting package
 * Move chat and tasking into their own package.